Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 - The external interrupt controller monitors external signals and generates interrupts or events.
 There are 23 edge detectors - These circuits detects change in signal levels which is useful when an external event/interupt occurs.
 - When an edge transition is detected on a pin, the controller can generate an Interupt / Event.
 Each line is configured to trigger an event: Rising edge, Falling edge, Both edges.
 - The lines/interrupts can be masked - meaning you can disable or ignore specific interrupt lines temporarily.
-### EXTI - External Interrupt/Event Controller
+### EXTI - External Interrupt/Event Controller - USED ONLY FOR EXTERNAL INTERRUPTS NOT USED FOR INTERNAL INTERRUPTS
 - Monitors external pins (like GPIOs) for signal changes
 - When a edge is detected, EXTI sets a pending interrupt flag.
 - EXTI doesn't directly interrupt the CPU - It signals that an interrupt is pending.

-### NVIC - Nested Vectored Interrupt Controller
-- Manages all interrupts in the system.
-When EXTI sets a pending flag, NVIC checks if the EXTI interrupt line is enabled and its priority allows it to interrupt the CPU.
-- If som NVIC triggers the interrupt and calls an ISR.
+### System Configuration controller
+- We use the register system configuration external interrupt configuration register for glowing an LED in an interrupt mode.
+- It allows you to map external interrupts (EXTI0 - EXTI3) to specific GPIO ports.
+- EXTI0 can come from PA0 or PB0 or PC0 etc..
+In one application , we can tie it to only one pin.
+- Each EXTIx is tied to which port - Is defined in the SYSCFG_EXTICR1 register as part of the SYSCFG block.
 ### External Interrupt/Event Controller Block Diagram
 <img width="566" height="422" alt="image" src="https://github.com/user-attachments/assets/7801f8bb-1aa4-420b-81d2-5735de2e9dd1" />
 **23 Bit wide registers:**
 1. Pending Request Register: Stores which interrupt lines have been triggered and waiting to be serviced.
 2. Interrupt Mask Register: Controls which interrupt lines are enabled or disabled.
 3. Software Interrupt Event Register: Allows software to manually trigger an interrupt.
 4. Rising Trigger Selection Register: Configures which lines should respond to rising edges.
 5. Falling Trigger Selection Register: Configures which lines should respond to falling edges.

+Say we want to configure EXTI0 for pin PA0:
+                               [PA0 pin] → [SYSCFG EXTICR: map PA0 → EXTI0] → [EXTI controller: enable line, set edge detection] → [NVIC EXTI0_IRQn] → CPU ISR

+### NVIC - Nested Vectored Interrupt Controller
+- Manages all interrupts in the system.
+When EXTI sets a pending flag, NVIC checks if the EXTI interrupt line is enabled and its priority allows it to interrupt the CPU.
+- If som NVIC triggers the interrupt and calls an ISR.

 **Edge Detect Circuit:**
 1. Monitors input signal for rising, falling or both edges.